rifkydelta/auto-search-bing/README.md

   Generated links are saved using `chrome.storage.local` so they remain even if the popup is closed.
 - **Single-Tab Navigation 🔥**
   Search queries open in the same active tab, keeping your browser window uncluttered.
+- **100% Hands-Free Automation 🤖**
+  Sit back and relax—let the bot handle everything for you, no clicks needed!
 ## Installation ⚙️

 1. **Clone or Download the Repository:**